-Adobe strongly recommends that you complete the following checklist before going on production.
+Adobe recommends that you complete the following checklist before going on production.

-You should install the latest available version that is available for your platform.
-You should upgrade your Dispatcher instance to use the latest version to take advantage of product and security enhancements.
+Install the latest available version that is available for your platform.
+Upgrade your Dispatcher instance to use the latest version to take advantage of product and security enhancements.
 See Installing Dispatcher.

 [Thu Apr 30 17:30:49 2015] [I] [23171(140735307338496)] Dispatcher initialized (build 4.1.9)